Key Takeaways

 Limited Customization

 Multi-tenant systems often prioritize standardization, limiting the customization available to individual tenants.
+Single-tenancy, in contrast, supports greater customization, allowing businesses to modify applications, deploy unique configurations, and integrate tools without affecting other tenants.

 Data Security Concerns